SixianZhang/RSA_Encryption/README.md

 Now the RSA_Code can show an interactive interface.

 ~~I limit the maximum key length to 56 in case it crash the computer.~~Since we are using different generator now so 56 is fine.
+I set the maximum to 1024 but it can surely go larger.

 ```
 Please enter the length of the key:  64